 Simulated Electronic Navigation 2

 This advanced radar and Automatic Radar Plotting Aids (ARPA) simulation course allows participants to perform and supervise navigational bridge duties as "Master in Charge" of a vessel in a type approved marine simulator.
-Prerequisite: ENAV 1050 - Simulated Electronic Navigation Part 1 B and a Pass on the Transport Canada Simulation-1 examination.
-Copies of prerequisites are to be submitted to the course instructor on the first day of the course.
+Prerequisite: ENAV 1050 - Simulated Electronic Navigation Part 1 B and a Pass on the Transport Canada Simulation 1 examination (Copies of prerequisites are to be submitted to the course instructor on the first day of the course).

 Bridge Resource Management